-- The application poses a threat to the openness of the Green Belt, character of the area, to local wildlife. - concerned about the nature of construction traffic and route used a thorough Traffic Management Plan would have to be in place
+- The application poses a threat to the openness of the Green Belt. - concerned about the nature of construction traffic and route used a thorough Traffic Management Plan would have to be in place - The site retains water and flooding as a factor must also be taken into consideration. - consistent noise may be audible to nearby residents at all hours and from public footpaths.
+Modelling on the likely spread of such noise needs to be carefully examined with safeguards in place. - The applicant, regardless of the success of any application, must go further in demonstrating the safety of these sites, both in terms of fire risk, toxicity from any such potential incidents (given the nature of the contents of these batteries) and noise pollution.

-- The site retains water and flooding as a factor must also be taken into consideration. - consistent noise may be audible to nearby residents at all hours and from public footpaths.
-Modelling on the likely spread of such noise needs to be carefully examined with safeguards in place. - Concerned by the cumulative impact of both applications. - The applicant, regardless of the success of any application, must go further in demonstrating the safety of these sites, both in terms of fire risk, toxicity from any such potential incidents (given the nature of the contents of these batteries) and noise pollution. - The two proposed sites fall very close to the canal and South Staffordshire Railway Walk, and particularly with the pervasiveness of even low-level noise, these valuable assets need to be safeguarded from disruption. - Questions regarding the capacity of these units i.e. how long will the unit provide power for a community of what size and whether we will be under or over providing capacity or where it will be needed. - it is currently not possible to ascertain how many of these sites are necessary nationally, or how many should be acceptable in close proximity...until there is sufficient steer from Government it is hard to see how a case for special circumstances can be made.
+- Questions regarding the capacity of these units i.e., how long will the unit provide power for a community of what size and whether we will be under or over providing capacity or where it will be needed. - it is currently not possible to ascertain how many of these sites are necessary nationally, or how many should be acceptable in close proximity...until there is sufficient steer from Government it is hard to see how a case for special circumstances can be made.